-Under our Bylaws, the ratification of the appointment of our independent registered public accounting firm (Proposal 2) must be approved by the affirmative vote of a majority of the votes cast.
-Abstentions and broker non-votes are not treated as votes "cast" and thus have no effect on the vote for Proposal 2.
+Under our Bylaws, the ratification of the appointment of our independent registered public accounting firm (Proposal 4) must be approved by the affirmative vote of a majority of the votes cast.
+Abstentions and broker non-votes are not treated as votes "cast" and thus have no effect on the vote for Proposal 4.

 Under current Nasdaq Global Stock Market (the "NASDAQ") rules, a broker, bank or other nominee may exercise discretionary voting power for the ratification of the selection of Crowe Horwath LLP.
-However, the election of directors is a significant matter and the NASDAQ does not permit a broker, bank or other nominee to exercise discretionary voting power with regard to such proposal.
-Therefore, if you are a beneficial owner and do not provide your broker, bank or other nominee with voting instructions on the election of directors, then your vote will not count either for or against the election of the nominees.
+However, the election of directors, the Declassification Proposal and the Majority Vote Proposal are significant matters and the NASDAQ does not permit a broker, bank or other nominee to exercise discretionary voting power with regard to such proposals.
+Therefore, if you are a beneficial owner and do not provide your broker, bank or other nominee with voting instructions on the election of directors or with respect to the Declassification Proposal or the Majority Vote Proposal, then your vote will not count either for or against the election of the nominees and will have the same effect as a vote against the Declassification Proposal or the Majority Vote Proposal, as applicable.